Alleged $1.5m Fraud: Court Rejects Investment Firm Boss’ Bail, Orders Accelerated Trial

 He argued that civil and criminal proceedings could run concurrently and urged the court to dismiss the objections and grant accelerated hearing of the case.

-He also argued that the defendant could interfere with the proceedings if admitted to bail.
+He also stated that the defendant could interfere with the proceedings if admitted to bail.

 On the bail application, the judge ruled that the defendant’s failure to honour EFCC invitations after being granted administrative bail showed a likelihood of absconding.